Kali-Decoder/fastest-finger-scaffold/README.md

 - **Pre-configured Wagmi**: Get started with Wagmi, a React Hooks library for Ethereum, without any setup.
 - **Integrated RainbowKit**: Easily add wallet connection functionality to your dApp with RainbowKit.
+- **Privy Integrated**: Use Privy to store and manage user data securely.
+- **Tailwind CSS**: Utilize Tailwind CSS to quickly style your project.
+- **Next.js**: Build your project with Next.js, a React framework for production.
 - **Blockchain Development Ready**: All necessary tools and libraries for blockchain development are pre-installed and configured.
+- **Optimized for Hackathons**: Spend less time setting up your development environment and more time building your project.

 ## Getting Started